chiubaca/notes/permanent-notes/everest-basecamp.md

 ## Day 5 -

 We moved on from Namche Bazzar for a long hike to our next location, Tengboche.
-Before arriving we had the opportunity to visit what must be one of highest situated monastery in the world.
+Before arriving we had the opportunity to visit what must be one of the highest situated monastery in the world.
 Here we have the opportunity to visit monks whilst they were praying and chanting with instruments.
 A truly amazing thing to witness.

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="8800868630" data-style="standard"></div>